Pierre-Lannoy/wp-apcu-manager/readme.txt

 **APCu statistics and management right in the WordPress admin dashboard.**

+**APCu Manager** offers a persistent object cache backend to WordPress: just activate the option in the settings and you will experience a real speed up of your site or network.

 **APCu Manager** is a full featured APCu management and analytics reporting tool.
 It allows you to monitor and optimize APCu operations on your WordPress site or network.

-**APCu Manager** offers a persistent object cache backend to WordPress: just activate the option in the settings and you will experience a real speed up of your site or network.

 **APCu Manager** works on dedicated or shared servers.
-It is compatible with all plugins using APCu, like PerfOps One suite or W3 Total Cache.
+It is compatible with all plugins using WordPress object caching.
 Its main management features are:

 * drop-in replacement for WordPress object caching;
 * individual object deletion;